Spring Clean-Up June 11th

 La Plume, PA 18440

-Office Hours – By Appointment Only
+Office Hours – by appointment

-Contact: Secretary /Treasurer Shirley Lewis
+Contact: Secretary /Treasurer Melissa Scott

 laplumetwp@yahoo.com